-- I. By way of derogation from point (e) of Article 48aa(6a), from points (a) and (b) of Article performance study may be obtained, and information on the performance studies may be given, after the decision to include the subject in the performance study, provided that this decision is taken at the time of the first intervention on the subject, in accordance with the clinical performance study plan for that performance study and that all of the following conditions are fulfilled: - (a) due to the urgency of the situation, caused by a sudden life-threatening or other sudden serious medical condition, the subject is unable to provide prior informed consent and to receive prior information on the performance study; - (b) there are scientific grounds to expect that participation of the subject in the performance study will have the potential to produce a direct clinically relevant benefit for the subject resulting in a measurable health-related improvement alleviating the suffering and/or improving the health of the subject, or in the diagnosis of its condition; - (c) it is not possible within the therapeutic window to supply all prior information to and obtain prior informed consent from his or her legally designated representative; - (d) the investigator certifies that he or she is not aware of any objections to participate in the performance study previously expressed by the subject; - (e) the performance study relates directly to the subject's medical condition because of which it is not possible within the therapeutic window to obtain prior informed consent from the subject or from his or her legally designated representative and to supply prior information, and the performance study is of such a nature that it may be conducted exclusively in emergency situations - (f) the performance study poses a minimal risk to, and imposes a minimal burden on, the subject in comparison with the standard treatment of a subject condition.
+- 1. By way of derogation from point (e) of Article 48aa(6a), from points (a) and (b) of Article 48ba(1) and from points (a) and (b) of Article 48bb, informed consent to participate in a performance study may be obtained, and information on the performance studies may be given, after the decision to include the subject in the performance study, provided that this decision is taken at the time of the first intervention on the subject, in accordance with the clinical performance study plan for that performance study and that all of the following conditions are fulfilled: - (a) due to the urgency of the situation, caused by a sudden life-threatening or other sudden serious medical condition, the subject is unable to provide prior informed consent and to receive prior information on the performance study; - (b) there are scientific grounds to expect that participation of the subject in the performance study will have the potential to produce a direct clinically relevant benefit for the subject resulting in a measurable health-related improvement alleviating the suffering and/or improving the health of the subject, or in the diagnosis of its condition; - (c) it is not possible within the therapeutic window to supply all prior information to and obtain prior informed consent from his or her legally designated representative; - (d) the investigator certifies that he or she is not aware of any objections to participate in the performance study previously expressed by the subject; - (e) the performance study relates directly to the subject's medical condition because of which it is not possible within the therapeutic window to obtain prior informed consent from the subject or from his or her legally designated representative and to supply prior information, and the performance study is of such a nature that it may be conducted exclusively in emergency situations - (f) the performance study poses a minimal risk to, and imposes a minimal burden on, the subject in comparison with the standard treatment of a subject condition.